f5devcentral/f5-big-iq-lab/docs/class2/intro.rst

 .. warning:: When using the UDF, make sure:

    1. STOP your deployment at the end of your demo.
-   2. Do not forget to tear down your AWS & Azure SSG if any.
+   2. Do not forget to tear down your AWS & Azure SSG or VE(s) if any.
    3. In case of demonstrating VMware SSG, use only Arizona, Virginia or Frankfurt region to get good performance.